okta/okta-auth-js/README.md

 }
 ```

-By default, the `tokenManager` will attempt to renew expired tokens.
-When an expired token is requested by the `tokenManager.get()` method, a renewal request is executed to update the token.
+By default, the `tokenManager` will attempt to renew tokens before they expire.
 If you wish to manually control token renewal, set `autoRenew` to false to disable this feature.
 You can listen to [`expired`](#tokenmanageronevent-callback-context) events to know when the token has expired.

 ```javascript
 tokenManager: {